mfallll/NetSim/googletest-master/docs/advanced.md

 Sometimes you may want to define value-parameterized tests in a library and let other people instantiate them later.
 This pattern is known as *abstract tests*.
-As an example of its application, when you are designing an interface you can write a standard suite of abstract tests (perhaps using a factory function as the test parameter) that all implementations of the interface are expected to pass.
+As an example of its application, when you are designing an interface you can write a standard suite of abstract tests (perhaps using a Factory function as the test parameter) that all implementations of the interface are expected to pass.
 When someone implements the interface, they can instantiate your suite to get all the interface-conformance tests for free.